Chandragrohon

 Chandragrohon: The Lunar Eclipse (চন্দ্রগ্রহণ) is a Bangladeshi film based on a short story written by Indian Bengali author Syed Mustafa Siraj.
 The film was released 2008 and younger director Murad Parvez first time directed the film.
 The film features Riaz, Sohana Saba, and Champa in lead roles along with Shahiduzzaman Selim, KS Firoz, Dilara Zaman, Kohinur, Gazi Rakayet, Azom Faruk and Kazi Riton in supporting roles.

 In 2008, the film won three National Film Awards and including other four awards.

 Story

 A mad woman (Champa) lived near the Marwari Ghat.
-People from the market had physical relationship with her at nights.
+People from the market had sexual relationships with her at night.
 As a result, she became pregnant.
 Moyra Masi (Dilara Zaman) starts to look after her in this circumstances.
-One rainy night, she gives birth a little girl and after four years she(champa) died.
+One rainy night, she gives birth to a little girl and after four years she(champa) dies.
 Moyra Masi looks after the little girl.
 The girl (Sohana Saba) does not get any name and so everyone calls her Falani.